 In addition to Sohu's general indemnification obligations described above relating to the current and historical Sohu business and operations, Sohu will indemnify Changyou against liabilities arising from misstatements or omissions with respect to information that Sohu provided to Changyou specifically for inclusion in the prospectus for Changyou's initial public offering or the registration statement of which it is a part.
-Sohu will also indemnify Changyou against liabilities arising from information Sohu provides to Changyou specifically for inclusion in Changyou's periodic SEC filings, but only to the extent that the information will be included in Changyou's periodic SEC filings and the liability does not result from Changyou's action or inaction.
+Sohu will also indemnify Changyou against liabilities arising from information Sohu provides to Changyou specifically for inclusion in Changyou's periodic SEC filings, but only to the extent that the information pertains to Sohu or Sohu's business or to the extent Changyou provide Sohu prior written notice that the information will be included in Changyou's periodic SEC filings and the liability does not result from Changyou's action or inaction.

 For liabilities arising from events occurring on or before the date of the prospectus for Changyou's initial public offering, the Master Transaction Agreement contains a general release.
-Under this provision, Changyou release Sohu and its subsidiaries, VIEs, successors and assigns, and Sohu will release Changyou and Changyou's subsidiaries, VIEs, successors and assigns, from any liabilities arising from events between Changyou on the one hand, and Sohu on the other hand, occurring on or before the date of the prospectus, including in connection with the activities to implement Changyou's initial public offering.
+Under this provision, Changyou release Sohu and its subsidiaries, variable interest entities ("VIEs"), successors and assigns, and Sohu will release Changyou and Changyou's subsidiaries, VIEs, successors and assigns, from any liabilities arising from events between Changyou on the one hand, and Sohu on the other hand, occurring on or before the date of the prospectus, including in connection with the activities to implement Changyou's initial public offering.
 The general release does not apply to liabilities allocated between the parties under the Master Transaction Agreement or the other inter-company agreements or to specified ongoing contractual arrangements.